mertemr/config-saver/README.md

 # config-saver
-Config saver written in Python
+Config saver is a simple tool to save and load config files.

+## Not Implemented Yet!